dirigeants/klasa/guides/Other Subjects/TextPrompt.md

 ## Breaking It Down

-First we create a new {@link Usage} instance, in which ever format you would like.
+First we create a new {@link Usage} instance, in whichever format you like.
 Usage takes three parameters.

 1. client: The Klasa Client itself, most likely to be `this.client` assuming the Usage is initialized in a Piece.
 2. usageString: The usageString similar to any command `usage` property you will create.
 For more info: {@link UnderstandUsageStrings]